m4c0/be-cpu/README.md

 #### Register

+Questions/ideas:

+* Use a 74377 (Octal DFF), saving one IC
+* Check if the 74377 can drive eight LEDs - maybe use a ULN2803 as LED driver
-Main idea to test: use 74377 (Octal DFF) and remove the reset input.
+* Remove the reset input.
 A "global reset" may be achieveable if we keep the pull-down resistors on the bus and we enable all register's input - this way, the bus will be zeroed and the registers will latch that value.
+* Can we send IE/OE already in sync with the clock?

 #### ALU

 #### Bus

+Idea:

+* Allow customization of the bus signal

 ### BC - Compact and cheap